Akuli/mittari/README.md

 ![picture of CPU and RAM scales](images/scales.jpg)

-I scanned the original mA scale with a scanner, used LibreOffice Draw to draw custom scales of the same size and then printed them onto paper and glued them on the back sides of the original scales.
+I scanned the original mA scale with a scanner, drew my own scale on top of it, and then printed my scales onto paper and glued them on the back sides of the original scales.
-In this repo, scales.odg is the drawing file.
+In this repo, scales.odg is the LibreOffice drawing file.

 The first gluing attempt was a failure.
 The glue basically went through the paper and made it look darker.